 Some parts of this report are still under discussion and don’t necessarily reflect the final state of Qt 5.
 The target audience is people involved in Qt development itself, but without the time to follow everything that happens, and others with a strong interest in Qt, Qt 5, and the community.

 Early last week the api_changes branch was merged into the master branch.
 The api_changes branch was for more significant changes to Qt which were still required while the alpha was still being developed in the master branch.
 Some commits are still going into the api_changes branch, but most effort is returned to creating release-readiness in the master branch.

 Part of that effort is fixing any remaining compiler warnings and removing some ‘insignificant’ markers from unit tests.
 Tests marked as ‘insignificant’ can fail without blocking the integration of patches.
-Usually this has been useful so that tests which fail non-deterministically or for unknown reasons on certain plaforms while the source of the non-determinism is found.
+Usually, this has been useful so that tests that fail non-deterministically or for unknown reasons on certain platforms while the source of the non-determinism is found.
 Processing these issues will bring us closer to a Qt 5 beta release.